pkgw/worklog-tools/README.md

 an ever-growing LaTeX document.
-You can convert it to HTML, or just post the PDF online, but that doesn’t give results that are nearly as good as they can be — that is, they’re not at all close to what you’d create if you decided to make a slick, web-native list of publications.
+You can convert it to HTML, or just post the PDF online, but that doesn’t give results that are nearly as good as they can be — that is, they’re not at all close to what you’d create if you decided to show the same information in a slick, web-native way.

 Because of the *second* issue, I want to record my academic output in some kind of simple data format so that I can easily write scripts to pull out